JLLormeau/easy-ace-box-4-azure/README.md

 ## Intallation : run Terraform on Azure
-- Run the installation from your local PowerShell (no need to be admin) - and prefer to be disconnected to the VPN :

-      cd ace-box\terraform\azure
+- To run the installation
+ 1) disconnect to the VPN
+ 2) open a PowerShell (no need to be admin for this tep)
+ 3) go to the directory ace-box\terraform\azure

       az login
-      ssh-keygen -b 2048 -t rsa -f key terraform init
+      ssh-keygen -b 2048 -t rsa -f key q -N """" terraform init
       terraform plan
       terraform apply -auto-approve